syncfusion-content/winui-docs/winui/Pyramid-Chart/Selection.md

 ## Events

-The following events are available in SfPyramidChart for pyramid chart.
+The following selection events are available in `SfPyramidChart`.

 ### SelectionChanging